asaiyru99/asaiy/_talks/llm.md

 ---
-title: "A Surgery of Signal Recovery: Solving for a Sparse Solution aids Image Reconstruction"
+title: "RAG Reversal: An LLM as a Documentation Assistant with LoRa?"
 collection: talks
 type: "Talk"
 permalink: /portfolio/meta7b